Police Encounters

 ⚠️ If Officer Remains Uncertain

 Politely request: “Could you please call a senior officer or supervisor who’s familiar with medical cannabis regulations?”
-You can also suggest they contact the NPCC (National Police Chiefs’ Council) for guidance on medical cannabis law.
+You can also mention the APCDLO guidance — officers can contact their Force Controlled Drug Liaison Officer (CDLO) for advice.
 Stay calm, cooperative, and confident in your legal position.

 Scenario 2: Vehicle Search (Not Driving)